Trauma & PTSD Counseling in Boulder and Longmont

 A traumatic event can often be too much to process.
 And, without sufficient processing, the event gets stored away with all of the unpleasant sensations that accompany it.
 Post-traumatic Stress Disorder can be treated with psychotherapy.
 Early treatment is important as it may help reduce long-term symptoms.

 Are you suffering from Post-traumatic Stress Disorder?
-If so, know that there is opportunity for healing.
+If so, know that there is an opportunity for healing.
 Through trauma therapy at Colorado Women’s Center, we can help you sort through everything your mind has held on to.
 When life experiences are processed in a healthy way, you will begin to integrate the trauma into your life in a productive and beneficial manner.
-Contact us today to schedule an appointment in our Longmont, CO, office.
+Contact us today to schedule an appointment at our Boulder and Longmont, Colorado locations.